vadim0x60/seidr/README.md

 # Draft-debug program synthesis

-In this repository, we experiment with [the unreasonable effectiveness of language models for source code](https://vadim.me/publications/unreasonable/) and the draft-debug methodology of program synthesis (paper upcoming).
+In this repository, we experiment with [the unreasonable effectiveness of language models for source code](https://vadim.me/publications/unreasonable/) and the draft-debug methodology of program synthesis [[Liventsev, Grishina GECCO 2023]](https://arxiv.org/abs/2304.10423).

 ## Usage